SalmoLab/MotherMachine_NatMicro2024/README.md

 -------------------------------------------------------------------------------------------------

 1.
- The Excel-table **"lysis events R1 and R2.xlsx"** lists the mother lineages according to the phenotypes 'filamentous', 'lysis', 'growth arrest' or 'regrowth'
+ The Excel-table **"lysis events R1 and R2.xlsx"** lists the mother lineages according to the phenotypes 'filamentous', 'lysis', 'growth arrest' or 'regrowth' <br>
-Sheet 1 contains data from both replicates R1 and R2.
+Sheet 1 contains data from both replicates R1 and R2. <br>
-Sheet 2 contains data for R1
+Sheet 2 contains data for R1 <br>
-Sheet 2 contains data for R2
+Sheet 2 contains data for R2 <br>

 2.
 In the **CycleData_20231017_4h_R1.mat** and **CycleData_20231025_4h_R2.mat** -files the data of all detected cell division cycles for replicates R1 and R2, respectively, is saved in a table-like manner (struct).
 A cylce_list-struct contains the following data for every cycle: